niraliG/fileUploader/README.md

 ## To setup Fronted
-run below command in "/fronted"
+run following command in "/fronted"
 `npm i`

 ##To start Frontend